k2view-academy/K2View-Academy/academy/03_fabric_basic_LU/05_LU_flow.md

 Let’s look at the considerations needed to accommodate requests to view thedata using a specific Digital Entity together with a Logical Unit modelling.

-You may  remember that the main businessrequirement is to create a 360 Customer view with the following key data information:
+You may  remember that the main business requirement is to create a 360 Customer view with the following key data information:

 - How many lines do I subscribe to?
 - What is the current balance on a specific line?
 Or on all the lines?